A little more about me...

 Q. Did you like Aunt Hilda?

 A. Poor Aunt Hilda.
 I feel sorry for her.
-She really is really of her time and she's trying to do her best for Lottie, even though we can see it is not the right thing to do.
-Nor the best way to go about trying to change her obsession.
-She means well and life is about learning.
+She really is trying to do her best for Lottie, even though we can see it is not the best way to go about changing her obsession.
+Aunt Hilda means well and life is about learning.
 None of us are perfect.